New England Football League: League history

+The League is distinguishable from numerous other semi-pro leagues by features like its annual All-Star Game, Independent Board of Directors, and its 30+ years of continuous operation.
+A by-product of the league's lengthy history is the New England Football League Hall of Fame which honors noteworthy participants in NEFL history.

 Game rules

 The NEFL describes its rule set as "modified NCAA rules".
 Most rules are adopted from the NCAA rulebook, but there are also a few NFL rules and NEFL-specific rules.
 Games use a free-running clock until five minutes left in either half or overtime, at which time the clock stops according to NFL rules.
 Game time is usually kept by an official on the field, but for some games is kept on the scoreboard by a paid, uniformed official operating it.